AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/TimeStep.rst

     \end{eqnarray}

-- **Step 2**: Construct edge states :math:`s_{i+1/2,j,k}`, etc. by integrating limited piecewise trilinear profiles over the space-time region determined by the characteristic domain of dependence on the face.
+- **Step 2**: Construct edge states :math:`s_{i+1/2,j,k}`, etc. by integrating limited piecewise trilinear (bilinear in 2D) profiles over the space-time region determined by the characteristic domain of dependence on the face.

 - **Step 3**: Advance the solution in time using the conservative update equation,